-“Some people aren’t happy with wine unless it stains their teeth.”
-Said a bemused sommelier to me recently.
+“Some people aren’t happy with wine unless it stains their teeth,” said a bemused sommelier to me recently.

 Barossa is the capital of big reds, so it’s interesting to get a pulse on what is happening there.
-Since the peak of the big red boom a decade ago, things have been dialed down from 11 on the volume scale to maybe halfway.
+Since the peak of the big red boom a decade ago, things have been dialled down from 11 on the volume scale to maybe halfway.

-A group of trendsetting winemakers are making sexier wines by connecting with old practices in the vineyard and winery because, today, size does-not-count.
+A group of trendsetting winemakers are making sexier wines by connecting with old practices in the vineyard and winery because, today, size does not count.